ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 These questions can be answered by algorithm analysis, and it is not at all certain that it must take 10,000 times longer to solve a 10,000 times larger problem -- it depends on the algorithm.
-(For the specific example of searching in a list, we will discuss that in more detail in @sec:binary-search.)
+(For the specific example of searching in a list, we will discuss that in more detail in @sec:intro:binary-search.)

 A *data structure* is any kind of representation of some data, together with associated operations.
 This can mean almost anything, and even a simple integer or a string is a data structure.